ARTSFEST PHOTOGRAPHY YR2

 Kaysie Russell

-The intention is for my work to have a commercial value.
-I am developing my location, image making in a lifestyle, social family portrait context.
+The intention is for my work to have commercial value.
+I am developing my location-based image-making within a lifestyle and social family portrait context.

-I strived to create a calm and relaxing atmosphere with a ‘go with the flow’ attitude for myself and my clients and I feel this shows in the photos I take.
+I strove to create a calm and relaxing atmosphere with a ‘go with the flow’ attitude for both myself and my clients, and I feel this shows in the photos I take.
+Nellie Photography on social media is an inspiration to me.
+Her photographs are bright and colourful, themed around weddings and natural portraits, which reflects the style I strive to achieve in the future.

 Weronika Szymala